-Political speech by politicians and journalists nowadays consists of levying labels, accusations, and slogans, and not much more.
+Political speech by politicians and journalists nowadays consists of levying labels, accusations, slogans, and little else.
 I’ve asked many people why they believe what they do about various political candidates or policies, and most don’t know why.
-This is greatly concerning because it means that all that is needed to win political support is to repeat enough claims without ever having to provide an explanation.
+This is greatly concerning because it means that all that is needed to win political support is to repeat enough claims without ever having to explain.

 To demonstrate how the public can be convinced of something that isn’t true, I will make a statement that you will disagree with.
 But I believe that by the time you finish reading this post, you’ll have changed your mind.
 It’s this kind of dialogue that’s absent from nearly all political discourse today.